JM

 Unsourced claims

-Every numerical claim in the CaribVista Jamaica Executive Brief and Agriculture Feasibility Study is traceable to either satellite-computed data (reproducible from ESA WorldCover v200 and Sentinel-2 via Google Earth Engine), published institutional research (FAO, IDB, CARICOM, CARDI), or official government data (Jamaica Ministry of Agriculture, RADA, Bank of Jamaica, CIB).
+Every numerical claim in the CaribVista Jamaica Executive Brief, Agriculture Feasibility Study, Entity Structure, and NCD Health sections is traceable to either satellite-computed data (reproducible from ESA WorldCover v200 and Sentinel-2 via Google Earth Engine), published institutional research (FAO, IDB, CARICOM, CARDI, IPCC AR6, Lancet Oncology), or official government data (Jamaica Ministry of Agriculture, RADA, PAHO/WHO, Bank of Jamaica, MOH Jamaica, CIB).
 Financial model assumptions are stated explicitly with justification.
+Parts F, G, and H add 21 additional verified citations for agroforestry resilience, carbon sequestration, and NCD health data.

 REPRODUCIBILITY STATEMENT